Skip to Main Content

 Prepare for uncomfortable situations

 It’s natural for children to feel uncomfortable when others see their brother or sister sick.
-People may ask questions about the cancer the siblings don’t know how to answer.
+People may ask questions that the siblings don’t know how to answer.

 • Encourage siblings to share what it feels like when someone stares at their brother or sister in public.